Cheikh Niasse: Panathinaikos confirm signing of Lille midfielder | Goal.com

 Panathinaikos confirmed this transfer on Monday evening in a statement published on their website.

-“Panathinaikos announce the acquisition of Cheikh Niasse from French side Lille until June 30, 2021,” it read.
+“Panathinaikos announce the acquisition of Cheikh Niasse from French side Lille until June 30, 2021,” it reads.

 “Niasse was born on June 19, 2000 in the Senegalese town of Gossas.
 He took his first football steps in Boulogne before joining Lille's academy at 16.